jasp-stats/jaspMachineLearning/inst/help/mlRegressionRandomForest.md

 Random Forest Regression
 ==========================

 Random Forest is a method of regression that creates a set of decision trees that consists of a large number of individual trees which operate as an ensemble.

 ### Assumptions
 - The target variable is a continuous variable.
-- The predictor variables consist of continuous, nominal, or ordinal variables.
+- The feature variables consist of continuous, nominal, or ordinal variables.

 ### Input
 -------